Political Science

 Professors: Beau Breslin; The Joseph C. Palamountain Chair in Political Science, Katherine E. Graney

-Associate Professors: Christopher Mann, Yelena Biberman-Ocakli, Feryaz Ocakli, Ronald P. Seyb, Flagg Taylor, Natalie Taylor, Robert C. Turner
+Associate Professors: Emmanuel Balogun, Christopher Mann, Yelena Biberman-Ocakli, Feryaz Ocakli, Ronald P. Seyb, Flagg Taylor, Natalie Taylor; Douglas Family Chair in American Culture, History, and Literary and Interdisciplinary Studies, Robert C. Turner

 Administrative Assistant: Barbara McDonough